 - Jitsi.org – An Open-Source Platform, they state: «We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 This does not include trusted third parties who assist us in operating our site, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.»

 - And then, there’s Telegram.
-It’s not really a conferencing tool (but works on Mac, iDevices, Linux, Windows & Android)
+It’s not really a conferencing tool (but works on Mac, iDevices, Linux, Windows and Android)

 BTW, if you think «WhatsApp is a great alternative».
 Well, it is not.
 It’s owned by Facebook and will upload all your contacts to facebook once agreed to.
 And they use them.